brennane/RepRapGuru/Essential_Upgrades.md

 {% include image.html url="http://reprap.org/mediawiki/images/thumb/c/ca/Arduinomega1-4connectors.png/800px-Arduinomega1-4connectors.png" description="RAMPS1.4" %}

 1. I connected the D8 pins to the control inputs on the MOS controller.
-(The negative line on the MOSFET looks like long streaks)
+(The negative line on the MOS looks like long streaks)
 2. I connected the heatbed to the MOS controller, and connected the spare powersupply 12V power to this MOS tube as well.

+I don't think the external heatbed controller is _required_ but from the RAMPS board we get 12V 11A (rated) for the heat bed.
+Direct from the powersupply we don't have that current limitation for the hot bed.

+(Planned: add a protection fuse for safety)

 ## Firmware and Calibration